 Shopping in Moscow is surprisingly rewarding.
 This previously-deprived nation loves shopping and Moscow's city centre has numerous malls and upmarket boutiques, offering all the big name brands and some pricey local goods.

-The GUM building in Red Square hosts Hugo Boss, Dior and Calvin Klein.
-Tverskaya Ulitsa, running north from Red Square, is Moscow's most trendy shopping street.
+The GUM building in Red Square hosts names like Hugo Boss, Dior and Calvin Klein.
+Tverskaya Ulitsa is Moscow's most trendy shopping street.
 More modest, high-street fashions such as Benetton, Guess, Nike and Reebok are available from Okhoktny Ryad, under Manezh Square.
-Izmailovskii Park has a market at the weekends, selling traditional Russian arts and crafts (such as nesting dolls) as souvenirs.
+Izmailovsky Park has a market at the weekends, which sells traditional Russian arts and crafts, such as nesting dolls, which make for good souvenirs.

-Eliseev Gastronome was an 1880s palace and retains many of its original features, such as curling marble pillars and candelabras, but is now an exclusive supermarket where visitors mights find the finest Russian vodka or caviar; the Cheremushinsky Rynok market also sells fresh local produce.
+Eliseev Gastronome was a palace in the 1880s and retains many of its original features, such as curling marble pillars and candelabras.
+Today, it's an exclusive supermarket where visitors can find the finest Russian vodka or caviar; the Cheremushinsky Rynok market also sells fresh local produce.
 Warehouses in the suburbs sell cheap electronic goods, DVDs and software, as do vendors at the Gorbushkin Dvor market.

 Become our Moscow Travel Expert

 We are looking for contributors for our Moscow travel guide.
 If you are a local, a regular traveller to Moscow or a travel professional with time to contribute and answer occasional forum questions, please contact us.